Bestia Salvaje: International Wrestling Revolution Group (2000–2007)

-While working for CMLL, Bestia Salvaje also worked on occasion for International Wrestling Revolution Group (IWRG) based in Naucalpan, State of Mexico, through a CMLL/IWRG arrangement.
-In one of his first appearances for IWRG, Los Guapos lost a match for the IWRG Intercontinental Trios Championship against Los Villanos (Villano III, Villano IV, and Villano V).
+While working for CMLL, Bestia Salvaje also worked on occasion for International Wrestling Revolution Group (IWRG), based in Naucalpan, through a CMLL/IWRG arrangement.
+In one of his first appearances for IWRG, Los Guapos lost a match for the IWRG Intercontinental Trios Championship against Los Villanos (Villano III, Villano IV and Villano V).
 The same trio, now billed as Los Talibanes, returned to IWRG on October 17, 2002, to once again unsuccessfully challenge Los Villanos for the IWRG Intercontinental Trios Championship.

-Once his stint with CMLL ended in 2004, Bestia Salvaje made regular appearances for IWRG.
-He was one of 10 wrestlers to risk their hair or mask in IWRG's 2005 El Castillo del Terror event, where he kept his hair safe while Masada defeated Cerebro Negro.
-A month later he defeated Cyborg in a Lucha de Apuestas match, leaving him bald as a result.
-His last major match was on March 18, 2007, where he was one of ten wrestlers to compete in an "Ultimate Jeopardy" steel cage match where both the IWRG Intercontinental Welterweight Championship and the Mexican National Light Heavyweight Championship was on the line.
-In the end Fantasma de la Opera pinned Cerebro Negro to win the welterweight championship, with Bestia Salvaje not involved in the finish of the match.
-Bestia Salvaje wrestled his last IWRG match on April 12, 2007, teaming with Cien Caras Jr. and Máscara Año 2000 Jr. to defeat Dr. Wagner Jr., El Hijo de Anibal, and Rayo de Jalisco Jr. The final match of Rodriguez's career took place on January 6, 2008, as he, Bucanero Jr., and Príncipe Azteca wrestled Black Steel, El Hijo del Solitario, and Gran Misterio on a show in Guadalajara, Jalisco, Mexico.
+Once his stint with CMLL ended in 2004, Salvaje made regular appearances for IWRG.
+He was one of ten wrestlers to risk their hair or mask at El Castillo del Terror ("The Castle of Terror") on November 3, 2005, keeping his hair safe as Masada defeated Cerebro Negro.
+A month later, he left Cyborg bald after defeating him in a Lucha de Apuestas.
+His last major match was on March 18, 2007, where he was one of ten wrestlers to compete in an "Ultimate Jeopardy" steel cage match, where both the IWRG Intercontinental Welterweight Championship and the Mexican National Light Heavyweight Championship was on the line.
+In the end, Fantasma de la Opera pinned Cerebro Negro to win the welterweight championship, with Salvaje not involved in the finish of the match.
+Salvaje wrestled his last IWRG match on April 12, teaming with Cien Caras Jr. and Máscara Año 2000 Jr. to defeat Dr. Wagner Jr., El Hijo de Anibal and Rayo de Jalisco Jr. The final match of Rodriguez's career took place on January 6, 2008, as he, Bucanero Jr. and Príncipe Azteca wrestled Black Steel, El Hijo del Solitario and Gran Misterio in Guadalajara.

 Death

 Rodriguez died on March 20, 2008, of liver disease.
+His wife, fellow wrestler Maria del Angel, died in 2014.